August 2023

 {% hint style="warning" %}

-**Note:** The documentation portal URLs are directly affected by the below-mentioned updates.
-As a result, if you have bookmarked specific pages from the documentation portal, we recommend revisiting the pages and bookmarking the new URLs.
+**Note:** The documentation portal URLs are subject to changes from the below-mentioned updates.
+As a result, if you have bookmarked specific pages from the documentation portal, we recommend revisiting the pages, and updating your bookmarks to the new URLs.

 {% endhint %}